p30arena/meow_do/memory-bank/activeContext.md

 ## Current Work Focus

 The current focus is on frontend development.
-User authentication and Workspace management features have been successfully implemented.
-All core backend features, including Workspace, Goal, and Task management (CRUD), daily time budget calculation and 24h warning logic, and user authentication/authorization, have been successfully implemented.
+All core features (User authentication, Workspace management, Goal management, and Task management) and all project initialization tasks (multi-language support including RTL/LTR, and light/dark mode theming) have been successfully implemented.
+All core backend features are also complete.

 ## Recent Changes